yaal-coop/sheraf/doc/tutorial/indexation.rst

 Faster filtering and ordering
 -----------------------------

 With large collections, searching for models with :func:`~sheraf.queryset.QuerySet.filter` can be very long.
-Indeed, the default behavior of :func:`~sheraf.queryset.QuerySet.filter` is to scan every available model, and tests its values.
+Indeed, the default behavior of :func:`~sheraf.queryset.QuerySet.filter` is to scan every available model instances, and tests its values.

 .. code-block:: python